-HCP/CPR, all health

-requirements, GPA of 2.5 or higher, and have faculty
+HCP/CPR, all health requirements, GPA of 2.5 or higher, and have faculty approval.

-approval.

-Co-requisite: MED2281 Course fee: \$45
+Co-requisite: MED2281

+MED2281 2 crs.
 Medical Seminar

 Students will discuss extern experiences while adhering to confidentiality.
 The responsibilities of the office manager and legal implications will be emphasized.
-Students will engage in activities to prepare them for the Registered Medical Assistant examination and prepare for the transition to employment in the medical profession approval.
+Students will engage in activities to prepare them for the Registered Medical Assistant examination and prepare for the transition to employment in the medical profession

-Prerequisites: MED1145, MED1555, MED2245,
+Prerequisites: MED1145, MED2245,

-MED2255, MED2555, current HCP/CPR, all health requirements, GPA of 2.5 or higher, and have faculty
+MED2255, MED2555, current

+HCP/CPR, all health requirements, GPA of 2.5 or higher, and have faculty approval.